 A strong position within the banking sector positively affects the bank's creditworthiness as it increases the possibility to generate enough revenues to cover current and future obligations.
-Strong branding and a unique competitive advantage (e.g. great diversity of sales channels and a full range of required licenses) are positively evaluated.
-In addition, the compliance of the bank's equity and capital requirements in accordance with the current regulatory standards are assessed in order to determine the prospects of the bank to reach individual client groups (e.g. those who have a strategic importance to the defense industry and the security of Russia).
+Strong branding and a unique competitive advantage

+(e.g. great diversity of sales channels and a full range of required licenses) are positively evaluated.
+In addition, the compliance of the bank's equity and capital requirements in accordance with the current regulatory standards are assessed in order to determine the prospects of the bank to reach individual client groups.
 Limitation of the bank's activities to a particular narrow niche and high probability of key segment's tightening are considered to be risk factors.